audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `bodyTemplate` | String | The template for the notification body.
 `enabled` | Boolean | Whether the notification is enabled.
 `type` | String | The notification's type.
 `lastFiredAt` | Integer or null | The time (in ms since POSIX epoch) when the notification was last fired.
-Will be `null` if the notification has not fired.
+It will be `null` if the notification has not been fired.
 `lastAttemptFailed` | Boolean | Whether the last notification attempt failed.
 `numConsecutiveFailedAttempts` | Integer | The number of consecutive times the notification has failed.
 `numTimesFired` | Integer | The number of times the notification has fired.